-In addition to giving immediate first aid or calling for emergency medical personnel, other actions police take in the immediate aftermath of a hit and run accident include:
+In addition to giving immediate first aid or calling for emergency medical personnel, other actions police take in the immediate aftermath of a hit-and-run accident include:

-- Conducting interviews with drivers, passengers, and witnesses to compile a description of the hit and run driver and vehicle
+- Conducting interviews with drivers, passengers, and witnesses to compile a description of the hit-and-run driver and vehicle

 - Conducting a thorough search of the accident scene and surrounding area to locate the driver and vehicle

-Hit and Run Drivers Face Severe Penalties
+Hit-and-Run Drivers Face Severe Penalties in Florida

-- Second-degree misdemeanor charges, 60 days of jail time, and $500 in fines for causing property damage during a hit and run accident
+- Second-degree misdemeanor charges, 60 days of jail time, and $500 in fines for causing property damage during a hit-and-run accident

 - Third-degree felony charges, loss of driving privileges, potentially five years of jail time, and $5,000 in fines when victims endure physical injuries